LeahShl/STM32F756ZG_HW_Verification/FILES_FOR_PC/README.md

    ```

 ### Using Dummy Server
-The `debug_tool` directory contains a dummy server to test the PC software in the abscence of a STM32 board.
+The `debug_tools` directory contains a dummy server to test the PC software in the abscence of a STM32 board.
 The dummy server listens to incoming requests, then return success to any incoming test request.
 Since I developed the PC software before the STM32 board software, I had to test my software without the board.
 I kept this dummy server in case someone would want to run this project without a working board.

 To use the dummy server:
 1. Change `UUT_ADDR` in `main.c` to `127.0.0.1` and compile it with the above instructions.